lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Get access to the "Apples to Oranges" study
 -------------------------------------------------

-You are able to **see** the "Apples to Oranges" study listed on the Experimenter site on lookit-staging.mit.edu because you automatically get read-only permissions for studies within the Demo lab.
+You are able to **see** the "Apples to Oranges" study listed on the Experimenter site on babieshelpingscience.com because you automatically get read-only permissions for studies within the Demo lab.
 However, you can't automatically see any participant data!
 (This is on purpose - it's not possible to grant lab-wide permissions to actual data, you have to actively add people to individual studies.)

 Post in the Slack #tutorial channel and we'll add you as a researcher so you can see everything!
 Then, at the top of the "Apples to oranges" page, click on "View responses":